Jiaxin-Lu/Jiaxin-Lu.github.io/index.md

 **Department of Computer Science, University of Texas at Austin**, *May 2021 - Present*

 * Research Intern, Advised by [**Prof. Qixing Huang**](https://www.cs.utexas.edu/~huangqx/)
-* Working on conformal mesh parameterization problem.
+* Working on **conformal mesh parameterization** problem.
+* One paper is planned to submit to *SIGGRAPH 2022*.

 **ThinkLab, Shanghai Jiao Tong University**, *July 2020 - Present*

 * Undergraduate Researcher, Advised by [**Prof. Junchi Yan**](https://thinklab.sjtu.edu.cn/)
-* Working on graph matching problems including partial matching problem, joint multi-graph matching and clustering problem, and deep learning graph matching.
+* Working on **graph matching** problems including partial matching problem, joint multi-graph matching and clustering problem, and deep learning graph matching.
+* One paper submitted to *CVPR 2022* as the first author, another paper submitted to *T-PAMI* as one of the first authors.

 # Awards